Stirling Ridge Walk - Day 3

 Since we still had a considerable distance to cover, the group set off with a renewed sense of urgency at first light.
 It took just over 10 minutes to reach the second arrow and we rounded the top and descended it without any issues.
 I was somewhat surprised by how much easier it was compared to the third arrow.
 The trail was clear, the incline gradual, and there were no obstacles that needed to be overcome.

 ) col before the ascent to Isongerup brought us to another clearing that could have been used as a camp site.
-After passing through the sheoaks, the ascent up to the peak of Isongerup North became much easier as the shrubbery began to open up, leaving us with some astounding views of the arrows that we had left behind us.The view of Mirlpunda (the arrows) looking West.
+After passing through the sheoaks, the ascent up to the peak of Isongerup North became much easier as the shrubbery began to open up, leaving us with some astounding views of the arrows that we had left behind us.The view of Mirlpunda (the arrows) looking east.

-At the peak of Isongerup North, the path veered South and made its way towards the main peak of Isongerup.
+At the peak of Isongerup North, the path veered south and made its way towards the main peak of Isongerup.
 Quartz veins snaked their way along the rock as we walked by and they reminded me of the quartz dike that makes up the Tabur range

-in Malaysia.
+.
 There were also clumps of frail, whispy-looking, epiphytic air plants (Tillandsia spp.

 ) that were scattered around, often amongst kangaroo (Macropus sp.